DAF Giving At the CICF Collaborative: What Funding Recipients Should Know

-Written by Clark Collier, Director of Giving Strategies and Robin Elmerick, Senior Director of Effective Philanthropy
+Written by Clark Collier, Director of Giving Strategies; and Robin Elmerick, Senior Director of Effective Philanthropy

-“DAFs” are giving vehicles that allow donors to contribute money or assets to a fund with tax-deductible benefit; unlike private foundations, DAF’s are not subject to any annual payout requirement.
+DAFs are giving vehicles that allow donors to contribute money or assets to a fund with tax-deductible benefit; unlike private foundations, DAFs are not subject to any annual payout requirement.
 This allows donors to more strategically make charitable decisions and investments over time.

 That’s where we come in.

-HOW DAFs WORK (at CICF)
+HOW DAFs WORK (at the CICF Collaborative)

 IMPORTANCE OF STEWARDSHIP

-Dear Hannah,
+Dear Jane,

 “Timely acknowledgment of a grant is very important to me because I believe gratitude for financial support (big or small) is an indicator of whether non-profits are paying attention to all aspects of their operations.
 I feel so strongly about this point that I have removed previous grant recipients from future consideration because of this lapse.”